ForwardJumpMarketingLLC/gravityforms-slideshow/README.md

 # Gravity Forms Slideshow
 This plugin allows users to contribute to an image slideshow by uploading pictures through a Gravity Forms form.
 Images that are uploaded (and approved) can be displayed as a [Slick Slider](https://kenwheeler.github.io/slick/) slideshow using the provided shortcode.
+The slideshow also has lightbox functionality using [Slick Lightbox](https://github.com/mreq/slick-lightbox).

 ## Requirements
 PHP version 5.3+